 What makes this campsite so good?

 It was just beautiful- and so quiet.
 Part of that was possibly down to the rain- I think if it had been drier there would have been more people outside, lighting fires and chatting around them, which could have been fun in a different way.
 We just couldn't get over those views and how close we were parked to the fjord.
 There's a ferry which goes to a nearby town (we think for fjord tours) and watching that go back and forth was fun.
-We enjoyed wrapping up warmly and sipping our hot chocolate as we sat on the edge and watched the world go by.
+We enjoyed wrapping up warmly and sipping our hot chocolate as we sat on the edge and watched people cruising the fjords of Norway sail by on their liners.
+It was magic.

 Watch the video of it here: